Data helps solve problems.— Anne Wojcicki

 Our course aims to provide practicing software engineers with a firm understanding of the architectures of database systems and the tradeoffs that they make.
 We hope this will help our students make better choices when deciding between database systems and their features, to better utilize their chosen technologies and to more effectively debug any issues.

 - Sorting, Hashing and Single Table Queries

 - Relational Algebra and the Relational Model

 - Distributed Databases (Dynamo, Cassandra etc)

 This course involves a significant practical component: implementing a simplified relational database management system from scratch.
 Most classes will cover some amount of theory, which you will then directly apply to your own DBMS implementation.
 In addition, the optimization portion of the curriculum involves anticipating, reasoning about and optimizing query plans for a handful of given queries, in what is one of our most popular and illuminating exercise.

 This course assumes confident programming abilities, and some familiarity with computer architecture.
 Working familiarity with at least one relational database management system is also highly advised.

 Schedule and price

-This course will next run in October 2017.
+This course will next run twice a week for 4 weeks in February, 2018.
 The total price is $1,800.Apply now Still have questions?
 Contact us.

 Prior to taking Databases, I’d never worked with a DBMS of any kind.
 Two-thirds of my way through the course, I was able to identify and fix a database transaction race condition in our backend’s API serializer code that even our senior backend engineers couldn’t figure out!
 I’m honestly blown away by the amount of expertise I acquired in such a short amount of time through this course.